-- Absorb wet spills as quickly as possible by blotting repeatedly with white paper of cloth towels.
+- Absorb wet spills as quickly as possible by blotting repeatedly with white paper or cloth towels.

-- Always blot; never rub or scrub abrasively, as a fuzzy area may result.
+- Always blot; never rub or scrub abrasively.
+A fuzzy area may result.
 When blotting, work from the outer edge in toward the center of the spot to avoid spreading the spill.

-- Always follow up with water to remove detergent residue that may become sticky and cause rapid re-soiling.
+- Always follow up with water to remove detergent residue .
+Otherwise it may become sticky and cause rapid re-soiling.

 Stain Removal Procedures

 The following recommendations are for carpet care and spot cleaning.

 A. Water Soluble Stains.